Long after the fighting stops, war continues to impact on the health of soldiers, civilians and the environment.

-In the past, most soldiers with very serious injuries were likely to die, if not from their wounds then from infections.
-As military medicine improved, more and more soldiers survived their injuries.
+In the past, most soldiers with serious wounds would have died, if not from their wounds then from infections.
+As military medicine improved, more and more soldiers survived.
 But many war veterans were left to cope with long-term physical and mental medical conditions.

 The loss of a limb was one of the earliest and most visible disabilities for war veterans.
 Although rates of amputation declined with improved surgical techniques and the introduction of antisepsis in the 19th century, the sheer scale of industrial warfare in the First World War (1914–18) resulted in large numbers of amputees.

 Specialist rehabilitation centres such as Queen Mary's Hospital in Roehampton were set up to fit veterans with prosthetic limbs and help them with physical rehabilitation and social support.

 After the Second World War (1939–45), faster and better treatment meant that more soldiers with serious neck and spinal injuries survived.
 But irreparably damaged nerves left many permanently paralysed with paraplegia (impairment in the legs) or quadriplegia (impairment in all four limbs).

 In September 1943, the government asked the spinal injuries specialist Dr Ludwig Guttmann to establish the National Spinal Injuries Centre at Stoke Mandeville Hospital, the UK's first specialist unit for treating spinal injuries.
 It became a leading centre for neurosurgery.

 After surgery, the long process of rehabilitation began.
 Guttmann believed that sport was a major part of rehabilitation.
 Sport helped veterans build up physical strength and self-confidence.